 Until March 2022, re-determinations and appeals are reported based on management information manually collected by the Client Experience team at Social Security Scotland.
 From April 2022 onwards, the figures reported in Table 11 are based on data extracted from the case management system.
-This is part of an ongoing piece of work to improve the reporting of re-determinations and appeals across all benefits.
-As such the data source and resulting outputs are currently being reviewed and figures from April 2022 onwards may be subject to change.
-Suppression has been applied to this data to prevent the disclosure of individuals or small cohorts.

-Limited management information regarding appeals has been included within this publication due to a very small number of valid appeals being received during the period covered.
-In future updates to these statistics, information on the outcome of appeals will be included, subject to the disclosure control of small cohorts.
+Limited information regarding appeals has been included within this publication due to a very small number of valid appeals being received during the period covered.
+In future updates to these statistics, information on the outcome of appeals may be included, subject to the disclosure control of small cohorts.